KI7MT/wspr-analytics/README.md

 You must have Python, Java, PySpark / Spark (Scala) and SBT available from the command line.

-- Java openjdk version 1.8.0_275 or later
+- Java OpenJDK version 1.8.0_275 or later
 - Python 3.7 or 3.8, PyArrow has issues with 3.9 at present
 - PySpark from PyPi
 - Apache Arrow 2.0+
 - Scala 2.12.12 - patch version 10,11,12,13 also work with Spark 3.0.1 / 3.1.1
 - Spark 3.0.1
 - PostgreSQL Database (local, remote, Docker, Vagrant, etc)
-- Optional ClickHouse High Perormance Database
+- Optional ClickHouse High Performance Database

 >IMPORTANT: The Spark / Scala combinations are version sensitive.
-Check the [Spark][] download page for recommended version combinaitons if you deviate from what is listed here.
+Check the [Spark][] download page for recommended version combinations if you deviate from what is listed here.
 As of this writing, Spark 3.0.1 and above was built with Scala 2.12.10.
 For the least amount of frustration, stick with what's known to work (any of the 2.12.xx series)

 ## Data Sources and Processing

 The main data source will be the monthly [WSPRNet Archives][].
 At present, there is no plan to pull nightly updates.
-That could change if a reasonble API is identified.
+That could change if a reasonable API is identified.
 [WSPR Daemon][]

 The tools (apps/scripts) will be used to convert the raw CSV files into a format better suited for parallel processing, namely, [Parquet][].
-Read speeds, storage footprints, and ingestion improve dramativaly with this storage format.
+Read speeds, storage footprints, and ingestion improve dramatically with this storage format.
 However, there is a drawback, one cannot simply view a binary file as they can with raw text files.
-The original CSV will remain in place, but all bulk processing will be pulled from [Parquet][] or a high performance dataabase such as [ClickHouse][].
+The original CSV will remain in place, but all bulk processing will be pulled from [Parquet][] or a high performance database such as [ClickHouse][].
 During these transformations is where [PyArrow][], [PySpark][] or [Spark][] will earn it's keep.

 ## Persistant Storage